 The Licensee shall undertake the Water Monitoring Program provided in the Tables 1 and 2 of Schedule I. The Licensee shall establish the locations and GPS coordinates for all monitoring stations in consultation with an Inspector.

 The Licensee shall install and maintain signs that identify monitoring stations.
-The signs shall be posted in English, Inuktitut and French.
+The signs shall be posted in English and Inuktitut.

-The Licensee shall conduct Acute Lethality Testing, at monitoring station MEL-04, in accordance with Part F, Item 4 and Schedule I.
+The Licensee shall conduct Acute Lethality Testing, at monitoring station MEL-14, in accordance with Part F, Item 4 and Schedule I.